particle-iot/docs/src/content/tutorials/asset-tracking/tracker-edge-firmware.md

 ![Create repository](/assets/images/workbench/github-create-repo.png)

-Create a new Github repository in your account.
+Create a new GitHub repository in your account.
 In this case, I created **tracker-test1** and made it a private repository.
 Since we're going to mirror, it's not necessary to create a README or LICENSE.

 ```bash
 git clone --bare https://github.com/particle-iot/tracker-edge.git